scipy-conference/scipy_proceedings/papers/111_lu/paper.rst

     if not annotation['/T']:
         annotation=annotation['/Parent']

-That can allow us to inspect and modify annotations that appear more than once.
+These allow us to inspect and modify annotations that appear more than once.
 With this modification, the result of the inspection code
 yields: